Privacy Policy

 4.1 Relevant Laws and Regulations

-- Identifying Purposes: We will identify the purposes for which Personal Information is collected at or before the time of collection.
+- Identifying Purposes: We collect Personal Information through the Website for purposes such as responding to inquiries, processing registrations, providing newsletters, and improving our Website and Services.
+We will identify the purposes for which PI is collected at or before the time of collection.

-- Limiting Collection: We will limit the collection of Personal Information to that which is necessary for the purposes identified.
+- Limiting Collection: We limit the collection of Personal Information to that which is necessary for the purposes identified by the Company.

-- Limiting Use, Disclosure, and Retention: Personal Information will not be used or disclosed for purposes other than those for which it was collected, except with the consent of the individual or as required by law.
-Information will be retained only as long as necessary.
+- Limiting Use, Disclosure, and Retention: Personal Information will not be used or disclosed for purposes other than those for which it was collected, except with your consent or as required by law.
+We will retain PI only as long as necessary for the fulfillment of those purposes.

 - Accuracy: We will endeavor to keep Personal Information as accurate, complete, and up-to-date as is necessary for the purposes for which it is to be used.

-- Safeguards: We will protect Personal Information with security safeguards appropriate to the sensitivity of the information.
+- Safeguards: We protect Personal Information with security safeguards appropriate to the sensitivity of the information.

-- Openness: We will make readily available to individuals specific information about our policies and practices relating to the management of Personal Information.
+- Openness: We will make readily available to you specific information about our policies and practices relating to the management of Personal Information.

-- Individual Access: Upon request, an individual shall be informed of the existence, use, and disclosure of their Personal Information and shall be given access to that information.
+- Individual Access: Upon request, you shall be informed of the existence, use, and disclosure of your Personal Information and shall be given access to that information.
+You are entitled to challenge the accuracy and completeness of the information and have it amended as appropriate.

-- Challenging Compliance: An individual shall be able to address a challenge concerning compliance with the above principles to the designated Privacy Officer.
+- Challenging Compliance: You can address a challenge concerning compliance with the above principles to our Privacy & Compliance Officer.

 6. Procedures